KelvinLi2020/P_wiki/Systematic-Testing-P-Programs.md

 ### Running the Systematic Testing Engine

-We now run the P tester (coyote) on the Brick Manager models.
+We now run the P tester (coyote) on the Two Phase Commit program.
 `Coyote` provides a lot of commandline options for different types of search explorations, coverage generation, parallel search, etc.

 The command below runs the model checker to explore `10000` schedules using a `porfolio` of different search strategies that implement hieristics for finding concurrency bugs.
 The model checker checks the `Test0`